nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients.

-2. ClientBook shows a list of clients.
+1.  <ins>User lists clients (UC1).</ins>

-3. User requests to edit a specific client in the list.
+2. User requests to edit a specific client in the list.

-4. ClientBook edits the client.
+3. ClientBook edits the client.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list of clients is empty.

   Use case ends.

-* 3a.
-The given index is invalid.
+* 2a.
+One or more of the given arguments are invalid.

-    * 3a1.
+    * 2a1.
 ClientBook shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 <br>